PS5 Pre-Order Problems: What You Need To Know

 Gaming

-This is how to pre-order the new Xbox in 2020.
-On September 22nd you can pre-order the Xbox Series X for release day delivery, or at least for delivery as soon as possible.
-You will want to plan on pre-ordering the new Xbox if you want one in your hands anytime soon.
+Do you want to make sure that you get an Xbox Series X pre-order?
+Or the Xbox Series S?
+We have a collection of tips that will help you avoid pre-order problems and increase the chances that you get a new console on release day.

-The Xbox Series X Pre-Orders start at 11 AM Eastern, 8 AM Pacific on September 22nd.
-The Xbox Series S pre-orders start at the same time.
+The Xbox Series S is $299 and the Xbox Series X is $499.
+Pre-orders start at 11 AM Eastern, 8 AM Pacific on September 22nd.

-The Xbox Series X is $499 and the Xbox Series S is $299.
-You can pre-order these at Microsoft, GameStop, Best Buy, Amazon, Walmart, and other retailers.
-If you buy from Microsoft you can even get a payment plan as low as $24.99 a month.

-The Xbox Series X release date is November 10th, and it is the same for both models.
-Here is how to pre-order if you want a new Xbox this fall.
-These links work for both models.

 Read: Get the Best Gaming Chair You Can Buy